BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 ## Step 2: Creating a Public Version of Your XID with Elision

-Now Amira wants to create a shareable public version that does not contain her private key.
+Now Amira wants to create a shareable public version of her XID that does not contain her private key.
 She does this by using envelope's elision (removal) feature.

 To do so, she must find the digest (hash) of the private key assertion.
 Every thing in an envelope has a hash: it's how the envelope is built and how it maintains signatures (more on that momentarily).
 Once she finds the right hash, she simply tells the Envelope CLI to remove it.

 ### Finding the Private Key Digest

 In a graphical UI, this whole process might be as simple as clicking on the assertion in the envelope and hitting the DELETE key.
-In the Envelope CLI, it takes digging down through the layers of the envelope by unwrapping wrapped envelopes and finding assertions within them.
+In the Envelope CLI, it takes digging down through the layers of the envelope by unwrapping wrapped envelopes and finding assertions within them before identifying a digest for deletion.

 First, since the XID was wrapped and signed with `--sign inception`, you need to unwrap it to access its assertions: